MasterMedo/portfolio-web-page/README.md

 4. git

 ## documentation
-Documentation can be found on the wiki pages of this project.
+Documentation can be found on the *wiki pages* of this project.
 It is written in .md file format which is best suited for git repositories.
 Although there will be a .pdf file every now and then which is just a .md manually converted to .pdf.
+*the documentation folder inside this repository is a diploma seminar*